 Sleep Disorders Center, Department of Neurology

-Dr. O'Brien is a Research Assistant Professor in the Department of Neurology Sleep Disorders Center, and an Assistant Research Scientist in the Department of Oral & Maxillofacial Surgery.
+Dr. O'Brien is a Research Associate Professor in the Department of Neurology Sleep Disorders Center, a Research Associate Professor in the Department of Obstetrics and Gynecology, and an Associate Research Scientist in the Department of Oral & Maxillofacial Surgery.

 Dr. O'Brien earned a bachelor's degree with honors in physiology from the University of Leeds, United Kingdom in 1992.
 In 1998 she gained a Ph.D in physiology from Keele University, United Kingdom under the mentorship of David P. Southall, M.D.
 The title of her Ph.D. thesis was "Oxygen saturation and its relationship with breathing patterns in healthy full term infants throughout their first 24 hours of life".